You’re missing a vital part of your marketing arsenal.

 Face the facts

 Perhaps at this point, you’re thinking, do people even need to meet in person these days?
-Surely Skype and email have put an end to all that?
+Surely email has put an end to all that?

-The answer is that even in this digital age, face-to-face meetings are still by far the best way to win business.
+The answer is that face-to-face meetings (IRL or virtually) are still by far the best way to win business.